-Caesars and BetMGM are two titans of the sports betting industry that routinely offer eye-popping bonuses that come in the form of free bets matching a new customer’s initial deposit of up to $1100 or sometimes even $1500!
+Caesars (check our Caesars Sportsbook Review) and BetMGM (check our BetMGM review) are two titans of the sports betting industry that routinely offer eye-popping bonuses that come in the form of Bonus Bets matching a new customer’s initial deposit of up to $1100 or sometimes even $1500!
 The online sportsbooks are fighting for market share and nothing grabs someone’s attention like the opportunity to make a big bet with house money.

-The only caveat is that the bonus is only equal to the amount of the initial deposit up to the maximum matching amount so if you are only going to fund your account with $50 then you will only receive $50 in free bets.
+The only caveat is that the bonus is only equal to the amount of the initial deposit up to the maximum matching amount so if you are only going to fund your account with $50 then you will only receive $50 in Bonus Bets.

 But a bonus is a bonus and if you are in the gambling game then you know that anything for free is good for thee.
 The bonuses are usually bigger prior to a major sporting event like the Super Bowl or March Madness so make sure to circle back to the books that you have yet to sign up with and see what kinds of promotions they are dealing with.

 Remember, if you want every edge possible then you will need to have a bare minimum of two online books so that you can compare lines and odds in order to get the best of both.
 If you are only using one sportsbook then you are held hostage to those lines.
 Why bet the Packers -7 when you might be able to get them -6 somewhere else?